tfpauly/privacy-proxy/draft-private-access-tokens.md

 ### Mediator State {#mediator-state}

-Issuance assumes that Mediators maintain local state for each Client.
+Issuance requires Mediators to maintain state for each Client.
 The mechanism of identifying a Client is specific to each Mediator, and is not defined in this document.
 As examples, the Mediator could use device-specific certificates or account authentication to identify a Client.